Mandore: Monuments

 The historic town boasts several monuments.
 The now ruined Mandore fort, with its thick walls and substantial size, was built in several stages and was once a fine piece of architecture.
 A huge, now ruined, temple is a highlight of the fort.
 The outer wall of the temple depicts finely carved botanical designs, birds, animals and planets.
 The fort has been adopted by Mehrangarh Museum Trust under "adopt a heritage" scheme of Indian government for preservation and conservation.
+The Government Museum located in Janana Mahal of Mandore garden was established in year 1968 by the Architecture and Museum department of the Rajasthan state government, to conserve and showcase the rich architectural and zoological heritage of Marwar.